andreyka/forma-ai-service/README.md

 The service implements an asynchronous "Agent-to-Agent" (A2A) protocol.
 It follows the specification at [https://a2a-protocol.org/latest/specification/](https://a2a-protocol.org/latest/specification/), using JSON as the data format.

-We provide a ready-to-use Python client in the `example/` directory.
+A reference client implementation is provided in the `example/` directory.

 **Running the Example:**